Aaron Pervis Williams

-Aaron Pervis Williams (born November 9, 1991) is an American professional basketball player that currently plays for Sangalhos DC of the LPB.
+Aaron Pervis Williams (born November 9, 1991) is an American professional basketball player that currently plays for MBK SPU Nitra of the Slovak Basketball League.
 Standing at 1.98 m (6'6), he plays at the guard and forward positions.
-After one year at Dodge City College and three years at Chicago State University he played professional basketball in the United States, Albania, Canada, Lebanon, Sweden, Ukraine and Portugal.
+After one year at Dodge City College and three years at Chicago State University he has played professional basketball in the United States, Albania, Canada, Lebanon, Sweden, Ukraine, Thailand, Hong Kong, Slovakia and Portugal.

 High school career

 Williams played high school basketball at Chicago Vocational Career Academy at Chicago, Illinois.
 He was a 2010 McDonalds All-American nominee and also earned all-Chicago Public League Red-South honors as a senior.

 College career

 After graduating from high school, Williams attended Dodge City Community College, where he stayed until 2011.
 As a freshman, he averaged 10 points, 7.2 rebounds and 1.2 steals per game which featured a 22 points and 10 rebound performance against Garden City Community College.
 For the next 3 seasons he would attend Chicago State University.
 As a sophomore, he would have games that featured a 21 points and five rebounds performance against North Carolina A&T, a 15 points and five rebound game against DePaul, and a 19 points and 11 rebounds game vs. Houston Baptist.
 During his junior year, he would have a 11-point game against Notre Dame.
 His team would go on to win the great west conference tournament that year.
 During his senior season, he went on to earn All-WAC Academic Honors.